Computer Science

 CS 335: Advanced Data Structures

 Credits 3Data structures are a central topic in computer science.
-Building on the material developed in CS 256 Data Structures, this course covers more advanced approaches to organizing data on network, tree and string based structures.
+Building on the material developed in CS 256 Data Structures, this course covers more advanced approaches to organizing data based on network, tree and string based structures.
 Problems are chosen from data-intensive domains, motivating students to solve complex problems by using efficient data structures.

-Credits 4CS 345: Software Engineering
+CS 345: Software Engineering

-Credits 3The theory, techniques and technologies associated with the deconstruction, and testing of software systems, particularly large software systems.
+Credits 3The theory, techniques and technologies associated with the deconstruction and testing of software systems, particularly large software systems.
 Students learn various approaches to procedural decomposition and system architecture and build multiple large collaborative software projects.
 Explores the tools used for building and testing software systems, particularly in the context of open source software.

 CS 350: Electronics & Instrumentation